Binance Market Update (2022-08-08)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include ROSE, SCRT, and XVS, up by 22%, 22%, and 15%, respectively.
+Market outperformers include MULTI, GRT, and ROSE, up by 25%, 19%, and 14%, respectively.

 Top stories of the day: